Disneyana: Disneyana Fan Club

 The Disneyana Fan Club established in 1984 is the oldest existing Disney fan or collector's club.
 The club identifies itself as "a non-profit organization dedicated to preserving and sharing the rich legacy of Walt Disney.
 Our common goal is to provide Disneyana enthusiasts of all ages from around the world with news, information, and events that enhance their experience with, and love of, all things Disney."
 This club has nearly 30 chapters in the United States, Canada, Japan and Australia.
 They have produced their own conventions and gatherings for over 25 years which pre-date collector events produced by the Disney company.

-Presence on eBay

-The online auction company eBay lists Disneyana as a specific category of collectibles.

 History

-While used informally among collectors in the 1960s and 1970s, the term was brought to prominence with the publication of Disneyana: Walt Disney Collectibles by Cecil Munsey in 1974 (Hawthorn Books Inc.) The term Disneyana is not trademarked.
+While used informally among collectors in the 1960s and 1970s, the term was brought to prominence with the publication of Disneyana: Walt Disney Collectibles by Cecil Munsey in 1974 (Hawthorn Books Inc.)

+The term Disneyana is not trademarked.